usask-arg/skretrieval/docs/source/lib/minimizer.md

 `target_kwargs={"rescale_state_space": True}`.
 The bounded internal parameterization prevents line-search trials directly at extreme physical bounds.
 Each default can be overridden through `minimizer_kwargs` or `target_kwargs`.

+Both matrix-free solvers preserve the prior penalty in native state coordinates when using the bounded transformation.
+Diagnostics use the prior precision and coordinate transformation at the final retrieved state.
+Custom targets with nonlinear coordinate transformations should implement `prior_residual()` and its current Jacobian, `prior_precision_factor()`, for least squares, and `prior_cost_and_gradient()` for L-BFGS-B.

 For benchmarking or validation against SASKTRAN2's lazy linearization materializer, keep `minimizer="scipy"` and pass `materialized_jacobian_source="linearization"` in `minimizer_kwargs`.
 The default, `materialized_jacobian_source="calculate_radiance"`, preserves the legacy dense